 8Ashkenazi and Sephardic are two distinct Jewish ethnic groups.

-I use the CPS data set to study the effect of having a Hispanic last name on a person’s labor market outcomes.
-I take advantage of the fact that the CPS asks parents’ place of birth, ethnicity, and race.
-The data spans the period between 1994— the earliest sample to ask about a parent’s place of birth— to 2019.
-Moreover, since the CPS does not provide data on parents’ characteristics, essential to determine the family background, I use the census to construct synthetic parents.
-The census offers a larger sample of potential par- ents.
-Similar to the CPS, the 1960 to 2000 censuses ask about the person’s place of birth and the individual’s race and ethnicity.
-I employ this information to construct "synthetic parents" using a method developed by Rubinstein and Brenner (2014).
-I construct the syn- thetic parents by linking husbands and wives in the census data to each other.
-I assume that parents have children between the ages of 25 and 40.
-I then link these synthetic par- ents using the birth year of child, and parents’ places of birth to the year of birth of the "children" and the parents’ places of birth in the CPS sample.
+I use the 1994–2019 CPS data set to study the effect of Hispanic surnames on labor market outcomes, because that span contains data on parents’ place of birth, ethnicity, and race.
+The CPS does not provide data on parents’ characteristics, essential to determine the family background, but the 1960–2000 US Census data includes parents’ place of birth, race, and ethnicity.
+I employ this information to construct "synthetic parents" using a method developed by Rubinstein and Brenner (2014) linking husbands and wives in the census data.
+Assuming that parents have children 25–40 years old, I link these “parents” using parents’ places of birth, birth year of "children," and the parents’ places of birth.

-For my main analysis, I use different dependent variables.
-I construct different ed- ucational variables: years of education, whether the person has a high school diploma, whether the person has an associate degree, and whether the person has a bachelor de- gree.
-For labor market outcomes, I construct unemployment rate variable using the main CPS, log annual earnings using the ASEC, and log weekly earnings using the outgoing rotation.
-The unemployment indicator is a binary variable that equals 1 if someone is un- employed and 0 if employed, based on civilian labor force status.
+For my main analysis, I construct different educational variables: years of education, and whether or not the person received a high school diploma, associate degree, and/or bachelor’s degree.
+For labor market outcomes, I construct an unemployment rate variable using the main CPS, log annual earnings using the ASEC, and log weekly earnings using the outgoing rotation.
+The unemployment indicator is a binary variable that equals 1 if someone is unemployed and 0 if employed, based on civilian labor force status.
 Log annual earnings is the log of total personal income from the CPS’ ASEC supplement.
 Log weekly earnings is the natural logarithm of weekly earnings for hourly workers from the outgoing rotation CPS supplement.
-I use the following controls: age, hours worked, and state-year fixed ef- fects.
+I use the following controls: age, hours worked, and state-year fixed effects.
 I also include the parents’ characteristics from the synthetic parents data as controls in alternative specifications.
 These controls include income and education of the synthetic parents.

 Children of the four parental types

-I use the CPS for my primary analysis of the effect of having a Hispanic last name on earnings.
-I restrict my sample to Whites, United States-born citizens aged 25 to 40 and born between 1960 to 2000.
-Taking advantage of data on parents’ place of birth, I divide the sample into four groups depending on their parent’s ethnicity.
-Mothers or fathers are Hispanic if they were born in a Spanish-speaking country and Puerto Rico, and White if they were born in the United States.9 Therefore, an observation can be the product of four types of parents:
+I use the CPS for my primary analysis of the effect of a Hispanic surname on earnings.
+I restrict my sample to US citizens aged 25–40 born between 1960 and 2000 in the US.
+Taking advantage of data on parents’ place of birth, I divide the sample into four groups depending on their parents’ ethnicity.
+Mothers or fathers are Hispanic if they were born in a Spanish-speaking country or Puerto Rico, and White if they were born in the United States.9 Therefore, an observation can be the product of four types of parents:

 White father and White mother (hereafter WW)

-9The list of Spanish Speaking countries include: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Equatorial Guinea, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, Venezuela.
+9The list of Spanish-speaking countries includes: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Equatorial Guinea, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, Venezuela.

 White father and Hispanic mother (hereafter WH)